Damn Yankees: Encores!

 A revival was produced by the City Center Encores!
 Summer Stars series from July 5 to July 27, 2008.
-It starred Jane Krakowski as Lola, Sean Hayes as Applegate, Randy Graff as Meg, Megan Lawrence as Gloria Thorpe (replacing an injured Ana Gasteyer during rehearsal), PJ Benjamin as Joe Boyd, and Cheyenne Jackson as Joe Hardy.
+It starred Jane Krakowski as Lola, Sean Hayes as Applegate, Randy Graff as Meg, Megan Lawrence as Gloria Thorpe (replacing an injured Ana Gasteyer during rehearsal), P. J. Benjamin as Joe Boyd, and Cheyenne Jackson as Joe Hardy.
 John Rando directed and the original Fosse choreography was reproduced by Mary MacLeod.
 Given the substantial changes in the 1994 revival, this is considered by some the first authentic revival of the original production.

 Off-Broadway benefit performance

 A one-night-only off-Broadway benefit performance was staged by Roundabout Theatre Company.
 The benefit, which was directed by Kathleen Marshall, occurred on December 11, 2017.
-It starred Stephen Bogardus as Joe Boyd, Matthew Morrison as Joe Hardy, Victoria Clark as Meg, Maggie Gyllenhaal as Lola, Whoopi Goldberg as a gender-bent Applegate, Danny Burnstein as Van Buren, and Adrienne Warren as Gloria.
+It starred Stephen Bogardus as Joe Boyd, Matthew Morrison as Joe Hardy, Victoria Clark as Meg, Maggie Gyllenhaal as Lola, Whoopi Goldberg as a gender-bent Applegate, Danny Burstein as Van Buren, and Adrienne Warren as Gloria.
 It was produced by Scott Landis, Jerry Frankel, and Jay and Cindy Gutterman.

+Arena Stage production

+From 9 September to 9 November 2025, Arena Stage presented a revised production of the show with a new book by Will Power and Doug Wright, and new additional lyrics by Lynn Ahrens.
+Sergio Trujillo directed and choreographed the production in the round in Arena's Fischandler Theater.
+The cast was led by Rob McClure as Applegate and Jordan Donica as Joe Hardy, with Ana Villafañe as Lola, Quentin Earl Darrington as Joe Boyd, Bryonha Marie as Meg Boyd, Alysha Umphress as Gloria Thorpe, Nehal Joshi as Van Buren, Keenan McCarter as Welch, Rayanne Gonzales as Sister, and Sarah Anne Sillers as Doris.

+The revised production, set during the New York Yankees 2000 championship run, is being helmed by lead producer Haley Swindal, the theater-loving granddaughter of former Yankee's owner George Steinbrenner.
+Swindal is soliciting investors to bring the production to Broadway.